africanvisionmalawi/avm-site/src/pages/index.md

   url: "/sams-village/"
   imageId: PhotoVillage
   photo: "/img/projects/sams-village-13.jpg"
-  excerpt: Sam’s Training Village is a self-sustaining training village, built on
+  excerpt: 'Sam’s Training Village is a self-sustaining training village, built on
     a 17-acre site.
-The objective is to support a move away from hand-outs and to train thousands of local people out of poverty.
-UNESCO through the STEP programme have supported our first 2 years running courses including carpentry, tailoring, metalwork and earth-building.
+The objective is to support a move away from hand-outs and to train thousands of local people out of poverty. '
   featured: true
 - id: health
   name: Health